-The left vertical arrow is surjective by the fact that $\dim X_Z = d - 1$, and the middle vertical arrow is injective by lemma \ref{lemAdEqRelsOnDivisors}, so the right vertical arrow is injective by the four-lemma.
-As $\CH^1(X_V)$ surjects onto $\CH^1(X_K)$, we conclude from \eqref{eqGenericChEqualsFrobMult} that $T^1(X_V)$ holds.
-Lemma \ref{lemTateForOpen}(ii) now implies that $T^1(X)$, and hence $B^1(X)$, hold. \end{proof}
+The left vertical arrow is an isomorphism by \cite[Proposition (2.4)]{Laumon1976}, and the middle vertical arrow is injective by Lemma \ref{lemAdEqRelsOnDivisors}, so the right vertical arrow is injective by the four-lemma.
+As $\CH^1(X_U)$ surjects onto $\CH^1(X_K)$, we conclude from \eqref{eqGenericChEqualsFrobMult} and Poincar\'e duality that $T^1(X_U)$ holds.
+Lemma \ref{lemTateForOpen}(ii) now implies that $T^1(X)$ holds. \end{proof}

-When $X_K$ is geometrically integral, theorem \ref{thmBB1AndT1ImplyB1} is implied by \cite[Theorem 1.1]{Geisser2021}, and is in fact equivalent to it (modulo a caveat), as we now explain.
+When $X_K$ is geometrically integral, Theorem \ref{thmBB1AndT1ImplyB1} is implied by \cite[Theorem 1.1]{Geisser2021}, and is in fact equivalent to it (modulo a caveat), as we now explain.

-\begin{thm} Let $f: X \to C$ be a flat projective morphism, with $X$ a smooth variety over $\F_q$, and $X_K$ smooth and geometrically integral.
-The following are equivalent: \begin{enumerate}[(i)] \item $T^1(X)$ holds; \item $BB^1(X_K)$ and $T^1(X_K)$ hold; \item the Brauer group of $X$ is finite; \item the Tate--Shafarevich group of $\Alb(X_K)$ is finite and $T^1(X_K)$ holds. \end{enumerate} \end{thm} \begin{proof} The equivalence of (i) and (ii) follows from theorem \ref{thmBB1AndT1ImplyB1}.
-Using the Kummer sequence and the Hochshild-Serre spectral sequence, one checks that (iii) implies (i), and (i) implies (iii) by \cite[Theorem 0.4(b)]{Milne1986}.
-Now (ii) is equivalent to (iv) by \cite[Theorem on page 541]{KT2003}. \end{proof} The equivalence of the statements (iii) and (iv) of theorem \ref{thmATGeneralization} is \cite[Theorem 1.1]{Geisser2021} (with the caveat that Geisser allows $X$ to be proper over $C$, rather than projective).
+\begin{thm} Let $f: X \to C$ be a flat projective morphism, with $X$ a smooth variety over $k$, and $X_K$ smooth and geometrically integral over $K$.
+The following are equivalent: \begin{enumerate}[(i)] \item the Tate conjecture holds for divisors on $X$; \item the Tate conjecture holds for divisors on $X_K$, and the Birch and Swinnerton-Dyer conjecture holds for $\Alb(X_K)$; \item the Brauer group of $X$ is finite; \item the Tate conjecture holds for divisors on $X_K$, and the Tate--Shafarevich group of $\Alb(X_K)$ is finite. \end{enumerate} \end{thm} \begin{proof} The equivalence of (i) and (ii) follows from Theorem \ref{thmBB1AndT1ImplyB1}.
+Using the Kummer sequence and the Hochschild--Serre spectral sequence, one checks that (iii) implies (i), and (i) implies (iii) by \cite[Theorem 0.4(b)]{Milne1986}.
+Now (ii) is equivalent to (iv) by \cite[Theorem on page 541]{KT2003}. \end{proof} The equivalence of the statements (iii) and (iv) of Theorem \ref{thmATGeneralization} is \cite[Theorem 1.1]{Geisser2021} (with the caveat that Geisser allows $X$ to be proper over $C$, rather than projective).

-Next, we want to apply theorems \ref{thmBBCriterion} and \ref{thmTateCriterion} to constant varieties of abelian type over function fields.